SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 ![Figure: Good Example - DPM - Healthy backups show green ticks](ppaspsappic.png)

-### How do you get your on-premises backups offsite?
+### How do you get your on-premises backups off-site?

 DPM is great for the above tasks, but for off-site backups or cloud backups, other tools are best.
 You generally need to set up a physical machine with enough storage for DPM, so you have some options depending on your services: